its-dhanya/AIH-2025-1.B/README.md

 ### Ollama
 - This project uses an external Ollama server for its Large Language Model (LLM) capabilities.
 The Ollama server and its models are NOT bundled within this Docker image due to size constraints.

-**Installation**: Download and install Ollama on your host machine.
+**Installation**: Download and install Ollama on your host machine: https://ollama.com/download

 **Model Download**: After installing Ollama, pull the stablelm2 model:
 ```bash